jakujobi/Systems_Programming_Projects_CSC_354/Symbol Table Project/Symbol Table Project.md

 		read_search_file():
             For each line in the file:
 	            read the line
+	            Cleans the leading space
+				Skip empty lines
+				ignore the // comments
 	            add each line into a list of lines return the list